natelistrom/natelistrom.github.io/_drafts/engineers-and-tour-guides.md

 We do this by the way we tell our stories, by the techniques and structures we employ.

 The shape of our storytelling matters.
 It can make our stories easier or harder.
-Storytellers must carefully craft the manner in which they share their stories.
 That's a challenge.
 It takes hard work and knowledge and skill.

 But if we do it well, the effect is almost magical.
 We tell a story, and our audience is swept away.